-Following the final decision by assigned member of Program Steering Group, the practice will receive Certification status that will include required participation in submission of quality measures, oncology treatment pathways, and patient experience.
+Following the final decision by assigned member of Pilot Task Force and Program Steering Group, the practice will receive Certification status..
 Upon Certification, the practice will submit data on applicable measures for each reporting period to the Registry Provider.
 The Registry Provider will then provide aggregated, de-identified performance reports to ACE for their evaluation.